Skip to content

 • Schema-validated PPR is offered.
 This is the killer feature: when the publisher only charges for records that pass schema validation, you've eliminated the failure mode where you pay for half-broken records.

-How compute-unit pricing actually works
+How does compute-unit pricing actually work?

 Compute-unit (CU) pricing charges you for (wall-clock seconds × memory MB) consumed by the scraper.
 A typical Apify CU rate (when CU is being used) is roughly $0.25 per CU, where 1 CU = ~1 GB × ~1 hour.